 When importing a file from Rhino, layers behave exactly as they would in the original file.
 The visibility behavior of objects belonging to nested layers is fully supported in Prospect, though parent and child layers are currently shown in a uniform list in our menu, as shown below.

 - When importing a file from SketchUp, all layers are automatically pulled into Prospect, and layers that were hidden when the SketchUp file was last saved remain hidden in Prospect when the file is launched.
 If you’re having trouble with layers from a SketchUp file, make sure that you’ve associated your layers with groups or components rather than entities.

-- Due to the constraints of the various software used to export .Obj files, OBJ imports may experience incompatibility when using the layers function.
+- Due to the constraints of the various software used to export IFC, Obj files and FBX imports are likely to experience incompatibility when using the visibility settings feature.

 - Doors identified/identifiable with metadata containing the English word Door will automatically fade when teleported towards.
 They can also be turned off throughout a model using Visibility Settings.
 Read more door fades, windows, and transparency here.